Climate change and poverty

 Climate change and poverty are deeply intertwined because climate change disproportionally affects poor people in low-income communities and developing countries around the world.
-Those in poverty have a higher chance of experiencing the ill-effects of climate change due to the increased exposure and vulnerability.
+The impoverished have a higher chance of experiencing the ill-effects of climate change due to the increased exposure and vulnerability.
 Vulnerability represents the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change including climate variability and extremes.

-Climate change highly influences health, economy, and human rights which affects environmental inequities.
-The Intergovernmental Panel on Climate Change (IPCC) Fourth National Climate Assessment Report found that low-income individuals and communities are more exposed to environmental hazards and pollution and have a harder time recovering from the impacts of climate change.
+Climate change highly exacerbates existing inequalities through its effects on health, the economy, and human rights.
+The Intergovernmental Panel on Climate Change's (IPCC) Fourth National Climate Assessment Report found that low-income individuals and communities are more exposed to environmental hazards and pollution and have a harder time recovering from the impacts of climate change.
 For example, it takes longer for low-income communities to be rebuilt after natural disasters.
 According to the United Nations Development Programme, developing countries suffer 99% of the casualties attributable to climate change.

-Climate change raises some climate ethical issues, as the 50 least developed countries of the world account for an imbalanced 1% contribution to the worldwide emissions of greenhouse gasses which are theorized to be attributable to global warming.
+Different countries' impact on climate change also varies based on their stage of development; the 50 least developed countries of the world account for a 1% contribution to the worldwide emissions of greenhouse gasses, which are a byproduct of global warming.
+Additionally, 92% of accumulated greenhouse gas emissions can be attributed to countries from the Global North, which comprise 19% of the global population, while 8% of emissions are attributed to countries from the Global South, who bear the heaviest consequences of increasing global temperature.

 Climate and distributive justice questions are central to climate change policy options.
-Many of the policy tools are often employed to solve environmental problems such as cost-benefit analysis; however, such tools usually adequately abstain from dealing with such issues because they often ignore questions of just distribution and the environmental effects on human rights.
+Many policy tools can be employed to solve environmental problems such as cost-benefit analysis; however, such tools usually do not deal with such issues because they often ignore questions of just distribution and the environmental effects on human rights.